cfpb/design-system/docs/pages/notifications.md

           * Border: 2 px, Red (#d14124)
           * Icon: 18 px, Red (#d14124)
     variation_group_description: Validations messages include success, warning, and error.
-Field-level validations (icon and message) should always appear below the input field.
+Validations (icon and message) should always appear below the input field.
 guidelines: ""
 eyebrow: Components
 title: Alerts and validations
-description: Alerts notify users to the state of a form or page.
-In forms, alerts can appear at the top of the form or in line with form fields and can highlight successful submissions, errors that need to be corrected, or details to know before submitting the form.
+description: Alerts reflect a user or system action and notify users to the state of a form or page.
+Validations appear inline with form fields and can highlight successful submissions, errors that need to be corrected, or details to know before submittin a form.
 use_cases: ""
 behavior: >-
   ### Placement

-  * Form-level alerts should appear below the form title.
+  * Alerts should appear below the form title.

-  * Field-level validations (icon and message) should always appear below the input field.
+  * Validations (icon and message) should always appear below the input field.

   ### Validation